What is lymphatic filariasis?

 The 4-12 cm long thread-like adult worms live in the body’s lymph nodes and lymph vessels, and female worms release millions of immature forms, known as microfilariae, into the bloodstream.
-These can be picked up by mosquito and transmitted to other people when the mosquito bites again.
+These get picked up by mosquito and transmitted to other people when the mosquito bites again.

 How do people suffer?

 The disease causes a wide range of clinical problems.
 Some are easy to recognize.
-Yet many remain hidden from sight.
+Many remain hidden from sight.

 - Elephantiasis and lymphoedema – the grotesque swelling that can accompany long-standing infection.